Cricut Tips for beginners

 For further details on Cricut, access click HERE.

-What should you make when you first start using your Cricut?
+What should you do when you first start using your Cricut?

 Make your own designs to use in Cricut Design Space.